 Step Five: Finding Flights

-Okay, we're almost there.
+We're almost there.
 We know our targets, we have our destinations, now we just need flights!
 So, we'll head off to the insanely powerful Google Flights to find the best fit as quickly as possible.

-By using a few of Google Flights' different options to customize our search, we can quickly limit it to only show us "Air Canada flights, departing from Toronto, going to any of Winnipeg, Charlottetown or St. Johns".
+By using a few of Google Flights' different options to customize our search, we can quickly limit it to only show us "Air Canada flights, departing from Toronto, going to any of Winnipeg, Charlottetown or St. John's".
 We'll search for outbound and return flights on the same date, picking Saturdays in early December to avoid price increases for last-minute bookings now, and the holiday rush in late December.

 All of that gives us the following: